ChiLiubio/microeco/README.md

 1. download and install python 2.7 from https://www.python.org/downloads/release
 2. Put python in the computer env PATH, such as your_directory_path\python and your_directory_path\python\Scripts
 3. With Windows, download and install the following packages from https://www.lfd.uci.edu/~gohlke/pythonlibs/
-　Open cmd or Powershell, switch to the directory, install
+　Open cmd or Powershell, switch to the directory, run
 ```python
 pip install numpy-1.16.6+mkl-cp27-cp27m-win_amd64.whl
 pip install python_dateutil-2.8.1-py2.py3-none-any.whl